Gospel of Thomas

 When a person recognizes his sonship, soul identity becomes revealed, as in, “When you come to know yourselves.”
 That revelation refers to the Child of God, and since he seems to be talking to men, “the sons of the living father.”
 This statement directs us to self-knowing or revelation of true identity.
 Not coming to grips, a person becomes impoverished in their soul, or one might say that they have no realized soul identity and thus become poverty itself.
 Also, both scriptures reference oneness, and infer completeness or wholeness, concerning “the kingdom is inside of you and it is outside of you”; “the kingdom…in the midst of you.”

 The first three sentences referring to birds, fish, and then the kingdom within may be pointing out that one should not be distracted and quit looking here and there for God and his kingdom, for He (His spirit) is within you just as His kingdom is within you.
 A kingdom without a king is an empty structure and of no account.
-In light of this, Jesus then says, [But], “when you come to know yourselves, then you become known” [revealed to yourself and God], and from this revelation, you come into an identity as a child of God.
+In light of this, Jesus then says, [But], “when you come to know yourselves, then you become known” [revealed to yourself and God], and from this revelation, you come into an identity as a Child of God.
 So, Jesus seeks to establish identity through revelation, knowing, or realization, not just belief or emotional conviction.
 As revealed in Thomas 9, sowing good seeds may accomplish this task.

 These first three scriptures give us a powerful insight into the direction Jesus taught, much more oriented to the person’s godly relationship and to soul awakening to the spirit of God, moving from stagnating faith into a faith that prospers renewal.